jani-heinikoski/sds_mobile/README.md

 # sds_mobile
 This is a code repository containing everything required to pass the course Software Development Skills: Mobile 2020-21.
 Repository is authored only by Jani Heinikoski.
+I have taken the liberty to slightly modify the course module exercises (made them a little bit more complex so I could refresh my memory for the course project).

 WHERE AND WHAT